herrold/tool-tips/centos/centos-5/README.md

 Yes, yes, I know CentOS 5 is 'end of life' and flying monkeys will appear to torment me ...

-But some systems, living in protected environments, such as an internal production system may not be worth the effort of migrating, and re-writing code to use later versions
+But some systems, living in protected environments, such as an internal production system may not be worth the effort, expense, or lost opportunity cost of migrating, and re-writing code to use later versions

 The people presently running CentOS seem to be tone-deaf to the fact that